Jack Fitzgerald (footballer): Debut

 After making his League of Ireland debut in the 1949-50 League of Ireland season he spent the following season working in England.
 When he returned for the 1951-52 League of Ireland season, player-manager Jimmy Nelson switched him to centre-forward during an injury crisis.
 Jack responded with a couple of goals and his career took off from there.

-Blessed with good pace, once in the penalty area he could finish to the net equally well with either his head or his foot.
-His tall, blond figure bursting through defences was a thrilling sight and if he lacked a little ball control he more than made up for it with his willingness to chase everything, making life difficult for his markers.
+He was noted for his pace and ability to score with both his head and feet while playing in the penalty area.
+His height and physical presence made him a difficult opponent for defenders, and he was also recognized for his work rate and persistence in challenging for the ball.

 He won amateur caps, full international caps and inter-League honours, but fitting football in with his work as a milk delivery man wasn't easy.
 Yet, when he got the chance to move to England, he turned it down.
 First in with an offer was Matt Busby in October 1953.
 The fee was £8,000 but an inopportune cartilage operation put an end to that.
 Shortly after he signed professional for Waterford.